Narsimhareddy18/DataCapstoneProjects/README.md

 # 911 Emergency Call Data Analysis

 ## Project Overview
-This project analyzes 911 emergency call data from Montgomery County, Pennsylvania.
+This project analyzes 911 emergency call data .
 The main goal is to explore, visualize, and derive insights from the dataset to understand patterns in emergency calls.

 ## Dataset Description
 - `lat`: Latitude of the call